Player Configuration Guide

 plugins

-The plugins property specifies the order to initialize video.js plugins and any customized settings to apply to them.
+The plugins array specifies the order to initialize video.js plugins and any customized settings to apply to them.
 The plugin must be supported by a corresponding scripts property URL entry, and if needed a supporting stylesheets URL.
-Each element of the plugins array is an object with a name property, and can also contain an optional options property:
+Each element of the plugins array is an object with a name property.

 In this options child property, you pass data to utilize at initialization time.
 The following JSON passes in a single object in the options.